blend-os/website/README.md

 # Blend Docs Material

-New BlendOS docs (WIP).
+New BlendOS docs.
 Built with Material for MkDocs.

 Please read the [contribution guide](https://blendos.co/contributing#docs) for information on additional features, classes and macros.